abymsft/appworkshop/_entries/01-02 Frontend.md

 ---
-sectionid: githubactions
+sectionid: frontend
 sectionclass: h2
-title: GitHub Actions
+title: Create Weather App frontend
-parent-id: devops
+parent-id: intro
 ---

-This is a challenge section
+This is a challenge section for frontend